trevery/scrap-allitebooks/README.md

    ```
    subTitle = 'hardware'

    ```

-4. enjoy it!
+4. Enjoy it!
 Feel free to modified this script. hope you will share what you modified.and thanks to allitebooks.com.
 If you download too      much e-books from this site, think about supporting this site.